f-mohamed-abdullah/YelanBot/README.md

-# Yelan Discord Bot
+# Raiden Discord Bot

-> YelanBot is a discord bot developed in Java using the JDA library.
+> Raiden is a discord bot developed in Java using the JDA library.

 # Events
 | Events | Finished |